wenjianhao/2D_shooting_game_to_practice_python/README.md

-# Simple 2d python shooting game from the book *'Python Crash Course, 3rd Edition: A Hands-On, Project-Based Introduction to Programming 3rd Edition.'*
+# 2D shooting game from the book *'Python Crash Course, 3rd Edition: A Hands-On, Project-Based Introduction to Programming 3rd Edition.'*

 __Revision__ <br />
 - *Added the extra ability to move up and down.*